Priyaagarrwal/HostelHub/README.md

 | Mess Staff | mess@hostelhub.com | password123 |
 | Student | student@hostelhub.com | password123 |

-*(Note: The login page also has quick-fill buttons for these demo credentials!)*

 ## What You Can Test